Chen Tai: Later life and death

 In 256, the Wei government recalled Chen Tai from the western border back to the imperial capital, Luoyang, leaving the general Deng Ai in charge of defending the border.
 In Luoyang, Chen Tai first served as the Right Supervisor of the Masters of Writing (i.e. the Imperial Secretariat) under the administration of the regent Sima Zhao.
 In 257, when the Wei general Zhuge Dan started a rebellion in Shouchun (present-day Shou County, Anhui), Sima Zhao left Chen Tai in charge of the central headquarters while he led Wei imperial forces to suppress the rebellion.
 Chen Tai also helped to coordinate the various Wei armies which had been mobilised from throughout the Wei Empire to assist Sima Zhao in crushing the revolt.
 The rebellion was completely suppressed by early 258.

 In June 260, the Wei emperor Cao Mao launched a coup in an attempt to seize back power from the regent Sima Zhao, but failed and ended up being assassinated by Cheng Ji, an officer serving under Jia Chong, one of Sima Zhao's close aides.
 Chen Tai tried to rush to the scene to defuse tensions, but he showed up too late.
 Upon seeing Cao Mao's dead body, he wept and refused to attend imperial court sessions as a protest against the emperor's assassination.
 However, he relented and returned to work after Sima Fu, a highly respected Wei official and uncle of Sima Zhao, persuaded him to do so.
 Jia Chong took responsibility for Cao Mao's death but Sima Zhao spared him and had Cheng Ji executed instead; Chen Tai strongly opposed Sima Zhao's decision and urged him to execute Jia Chong but the regent refused.
+(Note: Gan Bao's Jin Ji recorded a similar anecdote, which was used by Pei Songzhi in his annotations.
+Pei Songzhi pointed out that Chen Tai was not tai'chang (as recorded in Jin Ji) at the time.
+He also expressed skepticism at Sun Sheng's account in Wei Shi Chunqiu.
+Vol.77 of Zizhi Tongjian followed the account in Jin Ji (as confirmed by Sima Guang in vol.03 of Zizhi Tongjian Kaoyi), and did not indicate Chen Tai's death.)
 Chen Tai died in distress not long later.
+(Note: This account is per Wei Shi Chunqiu.
+The original Sanguozhi only recorded that Chen Tai died in the 1st year of the Jing'yuan era, without mentioning other details or his reaction to Cao Mao's death.
+The record in Han Jin Chun Qiu was that Chen Tai urged Sima Zhao to kill Jia Chong; when Zhao refused, Tai committed suicide when he returned to his residence.)